Chocolate Peanut Butter Bark

 Step 1

-Using a double boiler, microwave, or my preferred method, double boiler in a pinch (see above description), to melt the chocolate and peanut butter into smooth, creamy, goodness.
+Using a double boiler or microwave, melt the chocolate and peanut butter into smooth, creamy, goodness.

 Step 2